opticod/Opti-Movies/README.md

 Popular Movies was highly evaluated by certified Udacity code reviewer and was graded as "Exceeds Specifications".

-#Development Setup
-This app uses The Movie Database API to retrieve movies.
-You must provide your own API key in order to build the app.
-When you get it, just paste it to:  _app/build.gradle_

 #Features

 With this app, you can: